 Should asbestos be found or suspected, extra costs and time may be required for compliance reasons and for the disposal of waste material.
 A good starting point would be $150, but costs could run into thousands should an asbestos removalist be required.

 All work that we undertake is of high quality and is fully compliant with Australian Standards.
 If this is the type of work that you are looking for, and not just a cheap price, please contact us to learn more about what we can offer you and your owner/s.

 Cheap work with substandard workmanship will never be carried out by us, and we will never engage in this type of work.
 See our compliance section.

-If the work you require is only designed to last 12 months until the next owner/tenant moves in, we won’t be able to help you.
-Legally all trades people are required to supply a six year warranty.
-See our compliance section.
+If the work that you require is only designed to last until the next owner/tenant moves in, we won’t be able to help you.

 For further information, or to discuss quotations or options, please visit our contacts page, where you can find phone numbers or send us an email.